-Contemporary societies where marriage amongst kin is common have lower incomes, more violence and are less democratic.
-Marriage practices themselves, by sustaining tightly knit clan-like structures, may impede integration, societal trust, and political participation.
-We use 19th-century state-level bans on cousin marriage to study the causal effect of cousin marriage on economic and political outcomes.
-We show that these bans were successful in reducing rates of in-marriage, and that affected descendants are therefore more urban, have higher female labor force participation, more education and higher incomes.
+Close-kin marriage, by sustaining tightly knit clan-like structures, may impede development.
+We use 19th and 20th century US state-level bans on cousin marriage to study the causal effect of tight kinship on economic outcomes.
+We show that these bans reduced rates of in-marriage, and that affected descendants are therefore more urban, have higher female labor force participation, more education and higher incomes.

 Census Linking: A Bounds Approach (with Hu Fu, Arkadev Ghosh and Sam Hwang)